jsmrcaga/jsmrcaga/blog/posts/2023-01-01/async-await.md

 Imagine a basic scenario where you need to get a user auth and then some info depending on that user.
 However you can only get that info if the user is a part of the current organization.

-SO far we've got these functions
+So far we've got these functions
 ```js
 function getUser() {
 	return asyncApiCall('/user');